michaelpoi/django-post_office/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-post_office documentation
+sendmail documentation
 =========================

 **Asynchronous email sending library for Django with enhanced templating options.**

-post_office provides a set of powerful features, such as:
+sendmail provides a set of powerful features, such as:

 - Handling millions of emails efficiently.
 - Allows you to send emails asynchronously.